Built on the conviction that route assumptions should never be hidden.

 Advisory honesty over optimistic reports

-TRI reports flag real problems, not just the ones that are easy to acknowledge.
-If a route has a serious constructability issue, you'll know — with enough time to fix it before it becomes a crisis.
+TRI reports flag real problems — not just the ones that are easy to acknowledge.
+If a route has a serious constructability issue, clients know about it with enough time to fix it before it becomes a crisis.

 Speed that matches infrastructure pace